danakj/danakj.github.io/_posts/2022-12-31-why-subspace.md

 choice to crash or return an Option.
 Together, these address some part of the bounds safety CVEs, though it's not clear how much.

-If successful, Subspace would address bounds safety on containers a richer way, but the further interventions to deal with pointer arithmetic would be required.
-Unlike Cpp2, so far at least, Subspace will address lifetime safety which is the root cause of the other ~50% of CVEs.
+If successful, Subspace would address bounds safety on containers a richer way, but would also rely on a compiler like `cpp2` or C++ Buffer Hardening to deal with pointer arithmetic.

+Subspace will also address lifetime safety which is the root cause of the other ~50% of CVEs.

 Not mentioned at all in the analysis presented at CppCon22 is Undefined Behaviour.
 Since UB does lead to security vulnerabilities, these bugs must be getting grouped into other